This is also called the Office Building

 The offices are located here.
 You may enter on Church Street.
 There’s a parking lot with a porte cochere attached to the building, and a ramp leading down from it to the entrance.

 This clock hangs on the wall next to the office.
-It’s claim-to-fame is that it once hung in the sanctuary between the doors to the narthax, or vestibule.
+It’s claim-to-fame is that it once hung in the sanctuary between the doors to the narthex.
 I suppose it became a nuisance to pastors who had a lot to say and didn’t want to be rushed.
 Today, it’s a nuisance to the office staff because of it’s loud ticking.
 So it remains unwound with the wrong time on its face.

 This painting of Christ praying in the Garden of Gethsemane will be directly in front of you once you pass the offices.
 To your left will be the stairs going to the third floor.
 If you prefer to take the elevator, it is down the hall on your right.